 I've recently found out that there is a flying freehold issue on a property I have offered on last month in what was supposed to be a simple, no chain conveyancing.
 Henfield is where the house is located.
 What do you suggest?

 Flying freeholds in Henfield are unusual but are more likely to exist in relation to terraced houses.
 Even though you don't necessarily need a conveyancing solicitor in Henfield you must be sure that your lawyer goes through the deeds very carefully.
 Your lender may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Henfield may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold premises.

-I am thinking of appointing a conveyancing solicitor in Henfield for my remortgage.
-Is it possible to review a firm’s record with the legal regulator?
+I have been sourcing a conveyancing lawyer in Henfield for my home move.
+Can I see a solicitor's record with the profession’s regulator?